dtweston/dtweston.github.io/_posts/2017-09-27-rediscovering-appkit.md

 title: "Rediscovering AppKit"
 date: 2017-09-27
 ---
-I'm currently working on new features for my app Netopsy, and I thought it would be a good idea to keep track of my progress.
+I'm currently working on new features for my app [Netopsy] [netopsy-itunes], and I thought it would be a good idea to keep track of my progress.

 Netopsy is an app that lets you view network traces from Fiddler.NET.
 While working on the Yammer team at Microsoft, I occasionally received network traces and discovered that while